Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions.md

 ## The Mat(rix) Class and Standalone Functions
 <div style="text-align: justify">
-First off, we need a class 'Mat' (as in 'matrix').
-Matrix like data will be passed to the Mat class in the form of a list of lists, with each sub-list acting as a row.
-We will gradually build up a suit of methods to do all the needed operations.
+<p>First off, we need a class 'Mat' (as in 'matrix').
+Matrix like data will be
+passed to the Mat class in the form of a list of lists, with each sub-list acting as a row.
+We will gradually build up a suit of methods to do all the needed operations.</p>
 </div>

 {% highlight python %}